 If that was not enough, as I trekked through the Annapurnas, I noticed yet another comforting sight.

-All in, the most sustainable potable water option is still either the local supply, or local + portable filter (or similar, such as a Steripen).
+All in, the most sustainable potable water option is still either the local supply, or local + portable filter (or similar, such as chlorine tablets or Steripen).

 Yes, I’m aware that I was trekking up a mountain, which was in the Himalayas – the mountain range with the highest peaks in the world.
 Hence it should come as no surprise that the trek was… an upward climb.

-But for some reason I kind of didn’t think about that as much.
+But for some reason, I kind of didn’t think about it that way.
 I figured we’d somehow meander our way up through forest trails and such, and I wouldn’t really notice so very much the ‘upness’ of the trek.